Duties of a Real Estate Closing Agent

 - Ordering title work;

-- Ordering survey;
+- Ordering a survey;

-- Assisting in obtaining required insurance;
+- Assisting in obtaining required insurance (homeowners & wind);

-- Communicating with mortgage broker;
+- Communicating with the mortgage broker;

-- Communicating with lender;
+- Communicating with the lender;

-- Issuing title commitment;
+- Issuing the title commitment;

-- Preparing closing statement;
+- Preparing the closing disclosure;

-- Completing loan closing package;
+- Completing the loan closing package;

-- Conducting closing;
+- Conducting the closing;

-- Disbursing closing funds
+- Disbursing the closing funds;

-- Recording documents
+- Recording the documents;

 - Issuing and sending title insurance policies to lender and buyer; and

-- Preparing and filing Form 1099, if applicable
+- Preparing and filing Form 1099, if applicable.

 The attorney for either the buyer or seller may act as the “closing agent” to close a Florida real estate transaction.
 The contract should always set forth which party shall select and pay for these services.
 In most instances, it is best to have an attorney close a real estate transaction especially when it does not cost any more than using a title company, because of the added advantage of having legal representation on stand-by should those services be needed.